Arrowea/JSDF/README.md

 (1) Size – Enemy squad, platoon…
 Unknown sizes.
 We have not received enough information about the enemy guerrilla forces in the area but we do know they have  AA/Artillery capabilities.
 (2) Activity – Enemy digging in, bivouacking
 The enemy is regrouping and have been moving along MSR’s to dig in for a fight.
-Intel suggests that they have taken defensive positions around the AA/Artillery sites
+Intel suggests that they have taken defensive positions around the AA/Artillery sites.
 (3) Location – Six-digit grid if possible
 Further information about this will be displayed on the mission map.
 (4) Unit – Type and designation
-The New Leadership
+The New Leadership.
 (5) Time – When the enemy was last observed (6) Equipment – Equipment they possess Hidden away in AA/Artillery sites near the recent captured military base.
 Like last time they still use the same light/medium gear and equipment though there have been rumors of heavier reinforcements if our offense takes too long.
 ------------------------------------------------------------------------------------------------------------